honeycombio/happy-o11ydays/README.md

 Choose "Datasets" on the left nav.
 Then click the name of the dataset, like "viz-art" or whatever yours is called.
 This opens dataset settings.
 From here, one of the tabs at the top says "Delete."
 This tab has the button you want.

+## Observe this program

+Each run emits two traces: the entertaining one, which builds the heatmap and a picture in the trace.
+The `./run` script sends them directly to Honeycomb.

+You can send them to a local collector, which will send them to both Honeycomb and a local Jaeger instance.
+To run a local collector and Jaeger:

+`docker compose up`

+and then use this script:

+`./run-local`

-## Use this program to draw other pictures
+# Use this program to draw other pictures

 This code generates the heatmap image from a .png.